Xaxis/fluid-grid/README.md

 ## Requirements/Browsers

 Works in all browsers that support CSS `calc()` and is backwards compatible with browsers that don't by adding a Modernizr test to your project.
-See `fluid-grid.html` in the tests directory for an example of how this can be done.
+See `fluid-grid.html` in the `test/` directory for an example of how this can be done.

 ## Working Example